sobolo-imdek/see-day-4/README.md

  Always budget for unforeseen expenses.

 Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+Waterfall Methodology:

+Description: Waterfall is a traditional project management approach that follows a linear, sequential process.
+Once a phase is completed, you move to the next one, and you typically do not go back.
+Advantages:
+Clear structure: Defined steps and milestones, making it easy to manage.
+Predictable: Well-suited for projects with clear, fixed requirements.
+Easy to manage: Well-documented stages.
+Disadvantages:
+Rigid: Changes are difficult to implement once a phase is completed.
+Late testing: Testing usually only happens after development is completed, which could lead to delayed discovery of issues.
+Slow adaptation: Hard to accommodate changes in project scope or user feedback.
+Agile Methodology:

+Description: Agile is an iterative and incremental approach where the project is developed in small, manageable units called sprints.
+Feedback from each sprint is used to inform the next cycle.
+Advantages:
+Flexibility: Adaptable to changes, feedback, and evolving requirements.
+Continuous testing and improvement: Regular testing ensures issues are found early.
+Higher user satisfaction: Frequent delivery ensures that end users see regular updates.
+Disadvantages:
+Less predictability: It can be harder to predict the final outcome and timeline.
+Requires constant communication: Agile relies heavily on collaboration and communication, which can be demanding.
+Potential for scope creep: Changes and constant feedback can lead to shifting priorities and feature creep.
+When is Agile more beneficial?

+Ideal for projects with changing requirements, such as software development where user feedback is critical.
+Example: Building a mobile app where new features and user feedback continuously shape the direction of the project.
+When is Waterfall more beneficial?

+Ideal for projects with clear, fixed requirements, such as construction or hardware development.
+Example: Building a bridge or a large infrastructure project where requirements and timelines are well-defined.

 In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Ideal for projects with changing requirements, such as software development where user feedback is critical.
+Example: Building a mobile app where new features and user feedback continuously shape the direction of the project.
+When is Waterfall more beneficial?

+Ideal for projects with clear, fixed requirements, such as construction or hardware development.
+Example: Building a bridge or a large infrastructure project where requirements and timelines are well-defined.

 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?